 The purpose of the L.P.N. to B.S./R.N. program is to provide an opportunity for Licensed Practical Nurses to obtain a baccalaureate degree in nursing.
 This is accomplished through a program that recognizes the academic preparation and clinical practice experience of the L.P.N. by providing advanced standing opportunities through credit equivalency.
 Credit equivalency is determined by the Program Associate Dean/Director and members of the faculty.

 All LPN students must meet college admission criteria, and must hold a current New York State registration as an L.P.N.
 A cumulative index of 3.0 on a 4.0 scale and/or a program average of 83.0 or better from an accredited program of study, and current L.P.N. license and professional liability insurance are required.
-Admission/transfer requirements are noted in the Molloy College Catalog.
+Admission/transfer requirements are noted in the Molloy University Catalog.

 Program of Study